Maybe you have a passion for foreign policy. Maybe you dream of studying abroad.

 Signature Events: Monthly community dinners featuring cuisine from around the world, group service projects

 What is expected of you as a member of the Global Understanding community?

 - Live with community members in Teresa Hall.

 - Take a three-hour service-learning course during the fall semester, and a one-hour service course in the spring semester.

 - Participate in monthly community dinners and activities.

 - Engage in 15 hours of community service each semester that address real community needs.
-At the end of the year, present a community service project that highlights your experience working with the community.

 How do I apply?